Risk Management for Aerospace and Defense Industries

 - The means of making management proactive instead of reactive to risk issues

-- An increased awareness across the organization to recognize and mitigate risk
+- Increased awareness across the organization to recognize and mitigate risk

 - Reduced warranty and field complaints